actions/delete-package-versions/README.md

       min-versions-to-keep: 2
   ```

-  To delete all except y latest versions of a package hosted in a repo other than the workflow the __owner__, __package-name__, __token__ and __min-versions-to-keep__ inputs are required.
+  To delete all except y latest versions of a package hosted from a repo not having access to package, the __owner__, __package-name__, __token__ and __min-versions-to-keep__ inputs are required.

   The [token][token] needs the delete packages and read packages scope.
 It is recommended [to store the token as a secret][secret].
 In this example the [token][token] was stored as a secret named __GITHUB_PAT__.

   __Example__

-  Delete all except latest 2 versions of a package hosted in a repo other than the workflow
+  Delete all except latest 2 versions of a package hosted from a repo not having access to package

   ```yaml
   - uses: actions/delete-package-versions@v3